fuseio/fuse-docs/docs/developers/important-smart-contracts/fuse-token-on-other-chains.md

+---
+title: Fuse Token On Other Chains
+---
 # Fuse Token on Other Chains

 Fuse Token (FUSE) is the native token on the Fuse Network.
 Its official versions also exist on the following Layer-1 and 2 networks via the following ERC20 or ERC20-compatible smart contracts: